morteza-shoushtari/Morteza-Website/content/home/experience.md

   date_end = "2016-01-01"
   description = """ Responsibilities include:

-  * Administered IAAS and PAAS layers of the company's cloud platforms (2X, IIRAS).
+  * Administered SaaS and PaaS layers of the company's cloud platforms (Citrix, IIRAS).
-  *  Managed the company's Microsoft application servers (CRM, SharePoint, Lync).
+  * Performed installations and configurations of Windows servers, virtual machines (VMs), and switches.
-  * Installed and configured network devices, including switches and APs.
+  * Managed and configured Microsoft application servers CRM, SharePoint, and Lync.
   """
 +++